 The revolutionary history of Automobile Industry and its rise in the 1900s

 The history of the automobile is very rich and dates back to the 15th century when Leonardo da Vinci was creating designs and models.
-Though modern automobiles that we see today are the evolution of the products invented by some of the greatest inventors history has ever seen.
-Try some time to research about the prominent inventors who contributed the most.
+Though modern automobiles that we see today are the evolution of the products invented by some of the greatest inventors histories has ever seen.
+Try sometime to research the prominent inventors who contributed the most.

 - Étienne Lenoir - The French inventor, Jean-Joseph-Étienne Lenoir was born at Mussy-la-Ville, Belgium, on January 12, 1822.
 He was a Belgian inventor and engineer considered to be one of the greatest inventors of all time who developed the first usable internal combustion engine.
 In 1860 J. Etienne Lenoir applied for a patent for a gas engine which then became the first internal combustion engine to be used for practical purposes.

-- Alexander Winton - Alexander Winton was a Scottish-American bicycle, automobile and diesel engine designer and inventor.
+- Alexander Winton - Alexander Winton was a Scottish-American bicycle, the automobile, and diesel engine designer and inventor.
 He also was an early automobile racer.
-At the age of 20 he immigrated to the United States from Scotland in 1878 and contributed to the growth of the American car industry extended to external and internal brakes on the same brake drum.
+At the age of 20, he immigrated to the United States from Scotland in 1878 and contributed to the growth of the American car industry extended to external and internal brakes on the same brake drum.
 Winton Automobile was recognized as one of America's earliest automobile manufacturers and inventors.